Kristin Art

 Then it was finally time to build the predictive models!
 I used 5 different machine learning algorithms to do so: Linear Regression, K-Nearest Neighbor, Elastic Net Regression, Random Forest, and Gradient-Boosted Trees.
 All of the model types aside from the Linear Regression had specific hyperparameters that I could tune; hyperparameters are parameters external to the actual modeled data that control the learning process and performance of a model.

-Specify the model type, computational engine, model mode, and hyperparameters to tune (if applicable).
-Since my problem involves predicting a continuous outcome variable, I always set the mode to
+1. Specify the model type, computational engine, model mode, and hyperparameters to tune (if applicable).
+Since my problem involves predicting a continuous outcome variable, I always set the mode to regression during this step.

 Linear Regression